-Annie-the-Actuary awakens at 7:24 (she likes to set her alarm for unusual times so that all of the numbers in her clock get a fair shake), showers, dresses, breakfasts and is out the door by 8:11.
-She gets into the office at 8:28, early enough to grab a coffee (regular, black) before starting her day.
+Annie the actuary awakens at 7:24AM (she likes to set her alarm for unusual times so all of the numbers in her clock get a fair shake), showers, dresses, breakfasts, and is out the door by 8:11AM.
+She gets into the office at 8:28AM, early enough to grab a coffee (regular, black) before starting her day.

-The CFO asks some questions but more or less trusts A-t-A's assessment of the situation and her recommendation for the premium.
-After all, the company isn't paying her to sit and crunch numbers all day just so they can overrule her at the last second and go with their gut.
+The CFO asks some questions, but more or less trusts Annie's assessment of the situation and her recommendation for the premium.
+After all, the company isn't paying her to sit and crunch numbers all day just so they can overrule her at the last second to go with their gut.

-After lunch, A-t-A is given a new challenge.
-An existing client is planning to throw his daughter an elaborate bat mitzvah in four months' time.
-There will be circus clowns, ponies, magicians and kittens.
-(The idea is to give her all the things she has liked as a little girl so she can have one last fling with fantasy before growing up.
+After lunch, Annie's given a new challenge: Nick Burch, an existing client, is planning to throw his daughter an elaborate bat mitzvah in four months' time.
+There will be circus clowns, ponies, magicians, and kittens—all the things she liked as a little girl, so she can have one last fling with fantasy before growing up.

 Are there any animals that are going to be at this freak show that could be dangerous?
 What happens if a guest is bitten or clawed by one of them—how much could that potentially cost the client or the company?
 What if one of the animals themselves is injured?
-And suppose one of the animals injures one of the magicians - will anyone care?
-There might be more than a few individuals in attendance who wouldn't mind seeing them disappear...
+And suppose one of the animals injures one of those cheesy clowns—will anyone care?

 Once all the data has been collected and analyzed, Annie again reports her findings to the account manager, who thanks her for her input and begins putting together the policy.

 At 5:43PM, Annie grabs her things and is out the door in a hurry—her husband had asked if she could make it home by 6:00PM this evening.
 Curse him and his even numbers.